adcimon/cheatsheets/webrtc/webrtc.md

 [Session Description Protocol (SDP)](https://en.wikipedia.org/wiki/Session_Description_Protocol) is the protocol used to represent the media capabilities of each peer.
 SDP is already used in other protocols like [Real Time Streaming Protocol (RTSP)](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) or [Session Initiation Protocol (SIP)](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) in streaming applications such as [voice over IP (VoIP)](https://en.wikipedia.org/wiki/Voice_over_IP).

-An SDP file is generated and sent from each peer during the offer/answer process.
+A SDP file is generated and sent from each peer during the offer/answer process.
 A SDP has the following structure:
 ```
 v=  (protocol version number, currently only 0)
 o=  (originator and session identifier : username, id, version number, network address)